waikyjung/ruby-umbrella/README.md

 # Introduction
-This is an weather application to
+This is an weather application.

 ## Description
 This weather application will display a location's current coordinates, temperature, and chart of rain chance in the next 12 hours to see if they would need an umbrella.